History of Piedmont, California: Fire

-Bohemians
+Bohemians of Piedmont

-Jack London never actually lived in "Piedmont", because in 1900, Scenic Avenue was in unincorporated Oakland.
-After marrying Bess Maddern, the newlywed couple settled in a redwood bungalow in the eastern hills of unincorporated Oakland, later to become part of the present-day city of Piedmont.
+Jack London married Bess Maddern in 1900, and the newlywed couple settled in a redwood bungalow in the hills east of Oakland.
 At the time, this area was growing into a community for artists.
 It was here that London wrote his novel Call of the Wild.
 London's two daughters, including Joan London, were born during this time.

 In 1902, London moved to 206 Scenic Avenue, and "tried to create a childhood he never had," Piedmont historian Ann Swift wrote.
 He entertained "Peter Pans of both sexes," flew kites, held bubble-blowing contests, and competed to see who could swallow the most soda crackers.

 London's friends included fellow Bohemians George Sterling, James Hopper, Herman Whitaker, Xavier Martinez, Blanche Partington, and Charmian Kittredge.
 After divorcing Bess Maddern London in 1904, he married Kittredge.

 The Bohemians were characterized by living non-traditional lifestyles as artists, writers, musicians, and actors.
 Unlike their wealthier neighbors, the Bohemians of Piedmont could not afford to have their homes constructed for them and instead built them themselves.